Kathi Goertzen

-Kathi Goertzen (April 30, 1958 – August 13, 2012) was a longtime co-news anchor of Seattle ABC affiliate KOMO-TV along with Dan Lewis (the 6PM edition) and also the 5PM edition with Eric Johnson.
+Kathi Goertzen (April 30, 1958 – August 13, 2012) was a longtime television news journalist.
+She spent most of her career with Seattle ABC affiliate KOMO-TV.
 She joined KOMO in June 1980, after the eruption of Mount St. Helens and did many special newscasts thereafter, including the fall of the Berlin Wall (she was the first local American TV news reporter to do so).

 Before KOMO

 Kathi Goertzen was born in Seattle on April 30, 1958.
 She graduated from Queen Anne High School and had initially set out to be a veterinarian.
 However, she changed her career goals after witnessing a dog necropsy, and then aspired to become a journalist, enrolling at Washington State University.
 Kathi Goertzen graduated in 1980 from WSU with a Bachelor of Arts degree in communications from the Edward R. Murrow School of Communication.
 She was a member of the Omega chapter of Alpha Chi Omega sorority, and served as an anchor/reporter for the student-produced newscast at KWSU-TV.
 She also interned as a beat reporter at KREM-TV in Spokane.